kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-3/index.md

 +-------------------------+------------------------+-------------+
 ```

-Woah, that's a lot of weird names...
-I'll update my partition table, for simplicity I'll call these `loader1` and `loader2` instead of the binary bytes.
+That was a lot of weird names...
+Also, the last digit of `loader`/`splash` was wrong, so maybe it wasn't just `1` and `2`.
+I updated my partition table, for simplicity I called these two `loader1` and `loader2` instead of the binary bytes.

 ## Actually breaking something

-So now I know where is what - can I change the splash image now?
-Sadly - no. The `splash` partition has a 256-byte chunk of data at the end - possibly a signature.
-Erasing it makes the device ignore the splash image.
-Trying to modify/corrupt the JPEG inside also makes it ignored, so there has to be a CRC somewhere too.
+So now I knew what was where - what about changing the splash image now?
+Sadly - no. The `splash` partition had a 256-byte chunk of data at the end - possibly a signature.
+Erasing it made the device ignore the splash image.
+Trying to modify/corrupt the JPEG inside also resulted in it being ignored.

-Let's erase some data now...
-Trying `optee` and `armfw` first - even with the two partitions erased, the device boots up, restoring their contents in the meantime.
-This means it has a copy of these two somewhere.
+I decided to erase some of the partitions.
+Trying `optee` and `armfw` first - even with the two partitions erased, the device booted up, restoring their contents in the meantime.
+This meant it had to have a copy of these two somewhere.

 How about `btrflags`, the one with a repeating byte pattern?

 ![Device booting up in loader mode](loader.jpg)

 Right!
-Erasing it makes the device enter the "loader" - a graphical firmware upgrade interface shows up.
-It then connects to my Wi-Fi to download a firmware upgrade - my device is running an older firmware version, which results in an upgrade prompt at every startup.
+Erasing it caused the device to enter **the "loader" - a graphical firmware upgrade interface**.
+It then connected to my Wi-Fi to download a firmware upgrade - at the time, my device was running an older firmware version, which resulted in an upgrade prompt at every startup.

 ## Upgrading the firmware

-But how does the loader know what file to download?
+But how did the loader know what file to download?

 To check that, I booted it up normally and accepted the FW upgrade prompt.
-Right after pressing OK, I dumped the NAND chip again before it got a chance to update.
+Right after pressing OK, I dumped the NAND chip again - before the loader got a chance to download the firmware.

-When comparing the firmware dump before and after accepting the upgrade, mostly two things differ:
+After comparing the firmware dump - before and after accepting the upgrade - mostly two things were different:

-- the `stbdatafs` partition, a file called `loader.props.v1` in the UBIFS;
+- the `stbdatafs` partition, there was a file called `loader.props.v1` in the UBIFS;
-- the `btrflags` - possibly what tells the loader to enter upgrade mode.
+- the `btrflags` - possibly what told the loader to enter upgrade mode.

-The `loader.props.v1` looks like this:
+The `loader.props.v1` looked like this:

 ```
 00000000  C1 CA D2 CB C9 CA C4 C1 FA D5 D7 CC CA D7 CC D1  |ÁÊÒËÉÊÄÁúÕ×ÌÊ×ÌÑ|